erdo/fore-intro-tutorial/DEV.TO.md

 -----

 _**More simple**: For even simpler examples see the fore github repo.
-It comes with a number of tiny app examples covering just: [reative-ui](https://erdo.github.io/android-fore/#fore-1-reactive-ui-example) basics, [asynchronous code](https://erdo.github.io/android-fore/#fore-2-asynchronous-code-example), [adapters](https://erdo.github.io/android-fore/#fore-3-adapter-example), [networking](https://erdo.github.io/android-fore/#fore-4-retrofit-example) (with Retrofit2), [animations and lifecycle](https://erdo.github.io/android-fore/#fore-5-ui-helpers-example-tic-tac-toe), and [db driven apps](https://erdo.github.io/android-fore/#fore-6-db-example-room-db-driven-to-do-list) (with Room)_
+It comes with a number of tiny app examples covering just: [reactive-ui](https://erdo.github.io/android-fore/#fore-1-reactive-ui-example) basics, [asynchronous code](https://erdo.github.io/android-fore/#fore-2-asynchronous-code-example), [adapters](https://erdo.github.io/android-fore/#fore-3-adapter-example), [networking](https://erdo.github.io/android-fore/#fore-4-retrofit-example) (with Retrofit2, but other samples in the fore repo use Ktor and also Apollo for graphQL APIs) and [db driven apps](https://erdo.github.io/android-fore/#fore-6-db-example-room-db-driven-to-do-list) (with Room)_

 _**More complicated**: A lot of architectures start to show the strain once you move beyond trivial complexity.
-Complexity at the UI layer is something that **fore** handles particularly well, and there is a larger more complex app code base [here](https://github.com/erdo/fore-full-example-01-kotlin) to help you investigate that_
+Complexity at the UI layer is something that **fore** handles particularly well, and there is a larger more complex app discussed [here](https://dev.to/erdo/tutorial-android-architecture-blueprints-full-todo-app-mvo-edition-259o) to help you investigate that_

 -----